-Low-lying coastal areas in the tropics are particularly subject to the combined effect of sea level rise and increasing intensity of tropical cyclones, conditions that, in many cases, pose limits to adaptation (Section 4.8.5.1).

-Many large coastal deltas are subject to the additional stress of shrinking deltas as a consequence of the combined effect of reduced sediment loads from rivers due to damming and water use, and land subsidence resulting from extraction of ground water or natural gas, and aquaculture (Higgins et al. 2013; Tessler et al. 2016; Minderhoud et al. 2017; Tessler et al. 2015; Brown and Nicholls 2015; Szabo et al. 2016; Yang et al. 2019; Shirzaei and Bürgmann 2018; Wang et al. 2018; Fuangswasdi et al. 2019).
-In some cases the rate of subsidence can outpace the rate of sea level rise by one order of magnitude (Minderhoud et al. 2017) or even two (Higgins et al. 2013).
-Recent findings from the Mississippi Delta raise the risk of a systematic underestimation of the rate of land subsidence in coastal deltas (Keogh and Törnqvist 2019).
+- 1 Low-lying coastal areas in the tropics are particularly subject to the combined effect of sea-level rise - 2 and increasing intensity of tropical cyclones, conditions which in many cases pose limits to adaptation, - 3 see section 4.9.5.1. - 4 Many large coastal deltas are subject to the additional stress of shrinking deltas as a consequence of the - 5 combined effect of reduced sediment loads from rivers due to damming and water use, and land - 6 subsidence resulting from extraction of ground water or natural gas, and aquaculture (Higgins et al. - 7 2013; Tessler et al. 2016; Minderhoud et al. 2017; Tessler et al. 2015; Brown and Nicholls 2015; Szabo - 8 et al. 2016; Yang et al. 2019; Shirzaei and Bürgmann 2018; Wang et al. 2018; Fuangswasdiet al. 2019). - 9 In some cases the rate of subsidence can outpace the rate of sea level rise by one order of magnitude - 10 (Minderhoud et al. 2017) or even two (Higgins et al. 2013).
+Recent findings from the Mississippi Delta - raises the risk of a systematic underestimation of the rate of land subsidence in coastal deltas (Keogh - 12 and Törnqvist 2019)

-In sum, from a land degradation point of view, low-lying coastal areas are particularly exposed to the nexus of climate change and increasing concentration of people (Elliott et al. 2014) (robust evidence, high agreement) and the situation will become particularly acute in delta areas shrinking from both reduced sediment loads and land subsidence (robust evidence, high agreement).
+- 13 In sum, from a land degradation point of view, low lying coastal areas are particularly exposed to the - nexus of climate change and increasing concentration of people (Elliott et al. 2014) (robust evidence, - 15 high agreement) and the situation will become particularly acute in delta areas shrinking from both - reduced sediment loads and land subsidence (robust evidence, high agreement).

-4.4.2 Indirect impacts on land degradation
+4.5.2 Indirect impacts on land degradation